Ethical Economics - December 2004

 Every environmental problem has economic dimensions:

 This is the traditional way, in fact, of viewing environmental problems and solutions: the cost-benefit paradigm.
 Economic activity brings benefits.
 It also brings unwanted side effects.
 Whether or not we can deal with those side effects depends on how much it costs in terms of money.
 The main question becomes, Can we afford (money-wise) to deal with problems?Why ethics?
+An ethical approach says we should take certain actions regardless of economic costs.

 We have often seen these approaches as either/or.
 Those of us who believe in giving priority to the health of people, creatures, and ecosystems believe we should do this no matter what.
 It's a matter of ethics, period.